 Iran launches missile strike against US in Iraq

 Iran has launched over a dozen ballistic missiles targeting at least two bases where US military and coalition forces' are stationed in Iraq, the Pentagon said on Tuesday.
-These attacks came after the killing of the commander of Iran's powerful Revolutionary Guards, General Qasem Soleimani, in a US drone strike, which was ordered by President Donald Trump, on Friday.
+According to Iranian state TV, the attacks were in revenge for the killing of the commander of Iran's powerful Revolutionary Guards, General Qasem Soleimani, in a US drone strike on Friday, which was ordered by President Donald Trump.

+Shortly after the missile attacks, Trump tweeted, "All is well!
+Missiles launched from Iran at two military bases located in Iraq.
+Assessment of casualties & damages taking place now.
+So far, so good!
+We have the most powerful and well-equipped military anywhere in the world, by far!
+I will be making a statement tomorrow morning."
+Officials said President Trump has been briefed and he is monitoring the situation.

-President Trump has been briefed and is monitoring the situation, officials said.
-"We are working on initial battle damage assessments," Pentagon spokesperson Jonathan Hoffman said confirming the Iranian missile strikes.
+"We are working on initial battle damage assessments," Pentagon spokesperson Jonathan Hoffman said.
+Hoffman said around 5:30 pm on January 7, "Iran launched more than a dozen ballistic missiles against US.military and coalition forces in Iraq".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)